THE SAVINGS OF SIMPLICITY WHEN GIFTS ARE PURCHASED WITHOUT LEAVING HOME

 FORTY SHADES OF VERSE (Irish theme) soak you in the fragrances of 41 of this remarkable Irish poet’s most sumptuous lyrics all lavishly illustrated to bring extra bedside table or coffee table delights.

+ALL I ASK IS A TALL SHIP.
+Michael Walsh.
+A Liverpool Sailor’s Odyssey.
 This is a wonderful book to buy – for a friend or for yourself.
 I was enraptured by the first few poems – Michael Walsh has the gift of pulling you right into his world with his words.
 He has a great “turn of phrase” and a super sense of humour.
 There is everything here – love, passion, sadness, history, thrills, scares, philosophy – everything you could ask for and some great photographs too.
 His reminiscences add to the beauty of this book.
 If you only ever buy one poetry book, I can recommend this one without hesitation.
 I intend buying more of his work.
 As a poet myself, I really appreciate his style, rhythm, humour, and wistfulness with words.
 My congratulations! ~ Amazon Customer.